-Nano One will continue to develop, optimize and demonstrate the benefits of producing various cathode materials using it's processing technology, for use in lithium ion batteries.
+Nano One will continue to develop, optimize and demonstrate the benefits of producing various cathode materials using its processing technology, for use in lithium ion batteries.
 Nano One will continue to develop High Voltage Cobalt Free Cathode Materials with the support of NRC-IRAP approved funding of up to \$222,857 towards further development.

 Nano One will continue to collaborate with NORAM and BCRI to operate the 10-kilogram per day pilot plant to demonstrate the production of lithium ion battery cathode powders.
 The engineering design and specifications of equipment follow from commercial scale concepts developed by Nano One and NORAM.
-Nano One will continue with commissioning the pilot plant in Q2 2017 with preliminary output and optimization of cathode materials to follow.
+Nano One will continue to provide preliminary output and optimization of cathode materials.
+Nano One will also continue the evaluation of other next generation lithium-ion battery materials as dictated by commercial interests.
+Nano One intends to ramp up the internal testing requirements with test cell assembly and electrochemical characterization.